surenderdev/Airflow_Experiments/Readme.md

   - **Username**: `airflow`
   - **Password**: `airflow`

-- Create a new database: `mlbooks`
+- Rightclick on mlbooks_server to Create a new database: `mlbooks`

 ---